 Press and hold on a brush to pick it up, then drag it into any compatible application.

-To export multiple brushes at the same time, press and hold a single brush to pick it up, then tap other brushes with your free hand to add them to your selection.
-Now you can Drag and Drop them all at once.
+To export multiple brushes at the same time, press and hold a single brush to pick it up.
+Tap other brushes with your free hand to add them to your selection.
+Now Drag and Drop them all at once.

 Press and hold on a .brush or .ABR file to pick it up, then drag it into Procreate.

-Press and hold on a .brush file in Files app or any other compatible application, and Drag and Drop it into Procreate to import it instantly.
-As above, you can import multiple brushes by picking up one brush and tapping additional brushes to Drag and Drop them together.
+Press and hold on a .brush file in Files app or any other compatible application.
+Now Drag and Drop the file into Procreate to import.
+As above, you can import multiple brushes by picking up one brush and tapping additional brushes to Drag and Drop them together

 Create a new Brush Set

 If you drag your Brush Set list downward, you’ll see a blue + button appear at the top.
 Tap this to create a new Brush Set.
-You can create as many custom sets as you like, and drag your new group to any position in the Brush Set list.
+You can create unlimited sets, and drag your new group to any position in the Brush Set list.